grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 - **The Sports Game flattens athletes into pawns with no lives.** <br /> *The Sports Game can't prank teammates on the bus, struggle to fall asleep before a match, or tie shoes five times for good luck.*
 - **The Sports Game pretends culture, politics, and tech don't influence sports.** <br /> *The Sports Game won't address sports betting, sportswashing, or steroids - powerful forces shaping every pro league today.*

-The Sports Game is pretty busy.
-Everyone expects The Sports Game to have franchise modes, career modes, brand new animations, photorealistic stadiums, detailed grass physics, advanced sweat shaders - it's a lot to do!
-It doesn't leave much time for thinking.
+The Sports Game is busy.
+Franchise modes, career modes, new mocap, new stadiums, grass physics, sweaty skin!

-Perhaps it's unfair to demand that The Sports Game must think about all aspects of sports, even the parts it can't easily upscale or monetize.
+Of course The Sports Game doesn't have time to think about sports.
+It's too busy trying to become a sport.

 OK, you win, The Sports Game: you have our permission to never change!
-Stay safe, stay the same, year after year!
+Stay safe, stay the same, year after year.

-But if you desire change, if you yearn for freedom - come with us and **escape the prison of The Sports Game genre.**
+But if you desire change - come with us and **escape the prison of The Sports Game genre.**

 ## THE SPORTSLIKE *can* think about sports.